CinRC/Exercises-on-CCS-CCSK-and-RCCS/readme.md

-# A collection of exercises about CSS and its reversible declensions
+# A collection of exercises about CCS and its reversible declensions

 Most of the documents below can be pre-viewed in github directly, by simply opening the "main.md" file.
 However, due to the limitations of github's markdown, it is recommended to refer to the pdf documents, also included.